BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 The following instructions are for Windows.
 On Linux, simply use `ln -s <workspace> <game files>`

-The commands for copying can be seen below the code block.
-Please make sure to **modify** the commands for your username and place of your workspace and game.
-A text editor like `Notepad` is recommended to do this.

->Because of the formatting of the wiki, the commands had to be placed on separate lines.
+>Due to wiki formatting, the commands had to be divided in separate lines.
->When you input the commands, please make sure to write all in one line.
+> When you input the commands, please make sure to write all in one line.
 {.is-info}

-This command is executed in the windows terminal in the search bar type `cmd` and execute the program as **administarator**
+This command is executed in the windows terminal.
+Type `cmd` in the search bar and execute the program as **administarator**

 Type `cmd` in the windows search bar and execute the program as **administrator**
 ![gswse_admin.png](/tutorials/getting_started_with_se/gswse_admin.png)